 As a bonus, you can choose to make five blocks from the baby or lap size quilt to make a table runner, as I did for Modern by the Yard for my Fall Fleurish runner.

 A great big thank you to my testers, Anja, Laura, and Mary.
-(I'll share their projects later this week.)
+(See their versions here.)
 Since I chose to change the construction method of my hexagons after my testers created their quilts, I worked with Sarah Ruiz for technical editing.
 She was fabulous to work with.
 I appreciate her keen eye and I look forward to working with her again.

 Floating Hexagons quilt pattern contains three sizes: